rustwasm/wasm-pack/docs/src/tutorials/npm-browser-packages/packaging-and-publishing.md

 $ wasm-pack build --scope MYSCOPE
 ```

 where `MYSCOPE` is your npm username.
-Normally you could just type `wasm-pack init` but since
+Normally you could just type `wasm-pack build` but since
 other people are doing this tutorial as well we don't want conflicts with the `wasm-add` package
 name!
 This command when run does a few things: